Frog Pose, known in Sanskrit as Mandukasana, is a significant asana in yoga, focusing on the hips and groin. This pose’s name comes from its

-Tip 18: How to use your props made simple
+How to use your Yoga Props made simple

 I did mention props before, so you might have got a block/books or two to start.
 My advice, sit on your block for all seated poses until you get used to the movement.
 If you can’t reach the floor when you fold down, bring the floor to you by putting your hands on blocks.